-The digital project Diário da Grande Guerra: testemunhos portugueses has been created in 2014 by the Biblioteca Nacional de Portugal in Lisbon as a part of its Biblioteca Nacional Digital.
+The digital project Diário da Grande Guerra: testemunhos portugueses [Diary of the Great War: Portuguese testimonies] has been created in 2014 by the Biblioteca Nacional de Portugal in Lisbon as a part of its Biblioteca Nacional Digital.
 In this project entries for each day of the First World War show selected items such as photographs, sheet music, newspaper clippings and maps, which thus create a kind of current digital diary.
-Each day new items are being added in a Today In History rhythm; in 2016 you cannot yet access materials for 1917 and 1918.
+Each day new items are being added in a Today In History rhythm; in 2016 you could not yet access materials for 1917 and 1918.
 The news shown came also from outside Portugal, and helps documenting the perception in Portugal of the First World War.
 The project can only be viewed in Portuguese.

 The Biblioteca Nazionale Centrale di Firenze (BNCF) brings to the Italian digital platform Internet Culturale five digital collections concerning the First World War, Collezioni della Prima Guerra Mondiale, which would merit accessibility at a separate subdomain of the BNCF: